kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   TypeMeta
   ObjectMeta

+  // AuthenticationType denotes the style of authentication
+  // It can be one of
+  // KEY - access, secret tokens based authentication
+  // IAM - implicit authentication of pods to the OSP based on service account mappings AuthenticationType AuthenticationType

   // Parameters is an opaque map for passing in configuration to a driver
   // for creating the bucket
   // +optional